Developer-Karis/Developer-Karis/README.md

-### Hi there, I'm Karis Papdopoulos 👋
+### Hi there, I'm Karis Papadopoulos 👋

 ## I'm a Web Developer !
-This is the place where I do projects and solve many problems. 🤣
+This is the place where I do projects and solve many problems 🤣

 - 🔭 I’m currently working on something cool 😉
 - 🌱 I’m currently learning everything 🤣